 6. Make a list of frugal and minimalist things you want to do together

 This is quite a fun thing to do for those of you who love adventures.
-My aunt and uncle traveled the whole country (almost)as he used to work in the airline industry After retirement, he got the whole family pass to travel anywhere in the states.
-So I think they traveled even more after retirement post 65.
+My aunt and uncle traveled the whole country (almost)as he used to work in the airline industry After retirement, he got the whole family pass to travel anywhere in the States.
+So I think they traveled even more after retirement post-65.

 7. Make a music collection you both love

-Find the music you love and create a song list for vacation, long drives, and even for working together.
+Find the music you love and create a song list for vacations, long drives, and even for working together.
 Music tends to bring hearts together.
 Take some time out this time and listen to your favorite musicians, or even play those favorite songs on your musical instruments.